 In addition to barter, Stygia does have a form of money.
 While Stygia does not generally mint coins, they do melt gold, copper and silver coins they receive or steal from other nations down into golden, copper or silver rings of a certain weight.
 These rings serve as a form of money in Stygia.
 Nevertheless, there are some coins, minted in Shem for the most part.
 They are stamped with the image of the king and the god Set.
 A silver coin is known as a sethi, a copper coin a gurah.
 A sethi is equivalent to a day's wage for a labourer.
-Foreign is well coordinated and extremely mobile, brave and formidable.
+Foreign formidable.
 It is considered a major military power.
 The invaders in sheer numbers, often negating superior tactics and equipment.
 Interestingly, despite their strengths,